 Mindfulness course in Växjö

 Mindfulness is all about awareness.
 About both body and mind.
 About how your body, your senses work and how you think and feel.
-For four tuesday afternoons you learn both techniques and attitudes that helps you to be more aware and more present in your life.
+The course will show you both techniques and attitudes that helps you to be more aware and more present in your life.
 So you can go less on autopilot.
 Be more here and now and less stressed and more focused.
 And hopefully more understanding towards yourself.

-Welcome to The Student Welfare Science of happiness workshop in Växjö April 9.
-We meet and explore our happiness potential between four and six p.m.
-Lecture room will be announced later.
+Welcome to The Student Welfare Science of happiness workshop We meet and explore our happiness potential.

 The workshop is not rocket science but, the Science of Happiness.
 New research from the area of positive psychology looking into the How of happiness.
 Happiness as a SKILL.
 Something we can learn.
 And it is not about being perky and sugarcoding life, it is being in life as it is and in what we KNOW make us happier.
 What we can do.
 We hope to be an international group, including Swedish students! so we will discuss and try out happiness in English.